 Dynamic allocation models depend on identifying different market regimes to work – the subject of part II of this article.

-To recap, these building blocks form the blueprint of my portfolio model:
+To recap, these are the basic ingredients for my tactical portfolio model:

 - 1 Harvesting the risk premia of different asset classes